 During these sessions, you can discuss both short-term and long-term goals, as well as how you can help them reach their objectives.
 Employees are more loyal to companies when they feel their goals are supported.
 Again, this is something money can’t buy.

 Motivating employees does not always have to involve money.
-There are many interesting, memorable, and creative alternatives to rewarding employees which, act as motivational tools to increase and stabilize employee engagement and loyalty.
+There are many interesting, memorable, and creative non-financial rewards that can act as motivational tools to increase and stabilize employee engagement and loyalty.
 Taking the time to understand their needs and goals is the first step towards planning the right form of recognition.

 Rewards of all kinds encourage employees to stay with the company to build their careers.
 Plus, the right types of rewards can help to reduce costly turnover.
 When employees are satisfied and happy, you get to see more growth.
 Plus, employees can tell the difference between a cold wad of cash and a warm, heartfelt note of appreciation.